marian-code/wikipedia-music-tags/code_changelog.md

 - still no json load
 - potentialy separate scripts from lib and make lib a standalone package!!! this should solve all sorts of problems with imports ...
 - try Pool.starmap_Async to load lyrics while other things are done - introduces more complexity and reduces code readability - maybe not a great idea
-- need to reevaluate speed and possibly get rid of lazy imports - sometimes they cause weird interactions
 - frozen code doesnt run on x86 systems, need 32bit python installation to build 32bit app
 - implement timeout errors - cannot seem to cath it probably originates from other module
 - parser probably should have its own lock - access to its variables should be guarded - see 13.1.2019 entry in changelog